-- 1. The CredSSP client and CredSSP server first complete the TLS handshake, as specified in [RFC2246].
+- The CredSSP client and CredSSP server first complete the TLS handshake, as specified in [RFC2246].
 After the handshake is complete, all subsequent CredSSP Protocol messages are encrypted by the TLS channel.
 The CredSSP Protocol does not extend the TLS wire protocol.
 As part of the TLS handshake, the CredSSP server does not request the client's X.509 certificate (thus far, the client is anonymous).
 Also, the CredSSP Protocol does not require the client to have a commonly trusted certification authority root with the CredSSP server.
-Thus, the CredSSP server MAY use, for example, a self-signed X.509 certificate. - 2.
-Over the encrypted TLS channel, the SPNEGO handshake between the client and server completes mutual authentication and establishes an encryption key that is used by the SPNEGO confidentiality services, as specified in [RFC4178].
-All SPNEGO tokens as well as the underlying encryption algorithms are opaque to the calling application (the CredSSP client and CredSSP server).
-The wire protocol for SPNEGO is specified in [MS-SPNG].
+Thus, the CredSSP server MAY use, for example, a self-signed X.509 certificate.<11> - 2.
+Over the encrypted TLS channel, the SPNEGO, Kerberos, or NTLM handshake between the client and server completes authentication and establishes an encryption key that is used by the SPNEGO confidentiality services, as specified in [RFC4178].
+All SPNEGO tokens or Kerberos/NTLM messages as well as the underlying encryption algorithms are opaque to the calling application (the CredSSP client and CredSSP server).
+The wire protocol for SPNEGO, Kerberos, and NTLM is specified in [MS-SPNG], [MS-KILE], and [MS-NLMP], respectively.

-The SPNEGO tokens exchanged between the client and the server are encapsulated in the negoTokens field of the TSRequest structure.
-Both the client and the server use this structure as many times as necessary to complete the SPNEGO exchange. <9>
+The SPNEGO tokens or Kerberos/NTLM messages exchanged between the client and the server are encapsulated in the negoTokens field of the TSRequest structure (section 2.2.1).
+Both the client and the server use this structure as many times as necessary to complete the authentication exchange.

-Note During this phase of the protocol, the OPTIONAL authInfo field is omitted from the TSRequest structure by the client and server; the OPTIONAL pubKeyAuth field is omitted by the client unless the client is sending the last SPNEGO token.
-If the client is sending the last SPNEGO token, the TSRequest structure MUST have both the negoToken and the pubKeyAuth fields filled in.
+Note During this phase of the protocol, the OPTIONAL authInfo field is omitted from the TSRequest structure by the client and server; the OPTIONAL pubKeyAuth field is omitted by the client unless the client is sending the last SPNEGO token or Kerberos/NTLM message.
+If the client is sending the last SPNEGO token or Kerberos/NTLM message, the TSRequest structure MUST have both the negoTokens and the pubKeyAuth fields filled in.